 Harber has also been involved in television production, as executive producer of the SABC series Ordinary People, and as co-creator, writer and executive producer of the SABC drama series Hard Copy.

 Harber was appointed Caxton Professor of Journalism and Media Studies in 2001.
 He writes a regular column in the Business Day.
 In 2010, he was Visiting Fellow at the Reuters Institute for the Study of Journalism, Green Templeton College, Oxford University.
+He is a member of the Board of Global Investigative Journalism Network and chair of the Freedom of Expression Institute.

 In 2011, I received a research and travel grant from the Oppenheimer Fund and the Anderson Capelli Fund.